Pabla007/-60_Days_of_code/README.md

 D[49,60] - Skipped today because very much tired but hope you all are doing well.

 D[49,60] - In Lesson 8 completed [8.11-8.13] and help my firend in his project realted to plugin in QGIS.

+d[50,60] - Reading the RNN documentation and playing with the parameters as well as hyper parameters as the instructor told .
+As i have time today i will watch the remaning video's of lesson 8 and try to complete till sunday.